-Part I - Identification of U.S. Affiliate - Continued 3 over Identification Number(s) used by the U.S. affiliate to file income and payroll taxes.
-Other 1006 1 ctio U - olle cti 4 Deriod - Reporting period instructions are found in instruction 4 on page 18.
-If there was a change 4.b. on page 18. in fiscal year , revi ew ised Month Day Year filiate's fiscal year ended in calendar year 2015 on NOTE - Af filiates with a fiscal year that ended within the first week of January 2016 are considered to have a 2 015 fisca l year and should report Dece mber 31, 2015 as their 2015 fiscal year end 5 Did the U.S calendar ye . business enterprise become a U.S. affiliate during its fiscal year that ended in ear 2015?
-1008 1 Yes If "Yes" Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction for item 5 on page 18 to determine how to report for the first time Month 1 Day Year 1 2 or a U.S. business enterprise that became a U.S. affiliate during its fiscal year that ended in calendar ye ar 2015, leave the close FY 2014 data columns blank.
-6 1011 1 affiliate named on page 1 separately incorporated in the United States, including its territories s and po ssessions ;?
-'LI Y és 10 Io - Reporting rules for unincorporated affiliates are found in instructions for item 6 starting on page Reporting rules for real estate are found in instruction V.C. starting on page 22.
-10. 7 U.S. busine ess enterprises fully consolidated in this report - U.S. business enterprises that are more than 50 )-percent owned ba used on voting interest sho uld be fully consolidated in this report, except as noted in the consolidation rules starting on page 17 aggregated reporting rules. mber of U.S. business enterprises consolidated in this report in the box below.
-Hereinafter they are e report is for a single U.S. business enterprise, enter "1" in the box below.
-Exclude from the conso enterprises or operations owned by this U.S. affiliate.
-If number is greater than one, complete the Supplement A on page 11.
-0 es NOT fully consolidated - See instruction for item 8 on page 19.
-8 Number of l J.S. affiliates, in which this U.S. affiliate has an ownership interest, that are NOT fully consolidated in this 1013 1 If number is not zero, complete the Supplement B on page 12.
-The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an equi or, if less than 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the co st metho of accounting.
-The U.S. affiliate named on page 1 also must notify the unconsolidated U.S. affiliate obligation to file a BE-15 in their own names (see page 15 to determine the appropriate form for the affiliates to file).
+Part I - Identification of U.S. Affiliate - Continu ed 3 Enter Employer Identification Number(s) used by the U.S. affiliate to file income and payroll taxes.
+Primary Other 1 2 4 Reporting period - Reporting period instructions are found in instruction 4 on page 18.
+If there was a instruction 4.b. on page 18. change in fiscal year, review This U.S. affiliate's fiscal year ended in calendar year 2016 on 1007 Example - If the fiscal year ended on March 31, report for the 12-month period ended March 31, 201 NOTE - Affiliates with a fiscal year that ended within the first week of January 2017 are considered to report December 31, 2016 as their 2016 fiscal year end. have a 2016 fiscal year and should 5 Did the U.S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar year 2016?
+Month Day Year instruction for item 5 on page 18 to determine how to report for the first time NOTE - For a U.S. business enterprise that became a U.S. affiliate during its fiscal year that ended in calendar year 2016, leave the close FY 2015 data columns blank.
+6 Is the U.S. affiliate named on page 1 separately incorporated in the United States, including its t erritories and possessions?
+F 7 No - Reporting rules for unincorporated affiliates are found in instructions for item 6 starting Reporting rules for real estate are found in instruction V.C. starting on page 22.
+U.S. business enterprises fully consolidated in this report - U.S. business enterprises that are more re than 50-percent owned based on voting interest should be fully consolidated in this report, except as noted in the consolidation rules starting or page 16 for aggregated reporting rules. n page 17.
+Banks see instruction I.C. on Enter the number of U.S. business enterprises consolidated in this report in the box below.
+Hereinafter affiliate.
+If the report is for a single U.S. business enterprise, enter "1" in the box below.
+Exclude from the enterprises or operations owned by this U.S. affiliate.
+1012 1 If number is greater than one, complete the Supplement A on page 11.
+8 U.S. affiliates NOT fully consolidated - See instruction for item 8 on page 19.
+Number of U.S. affiliates, in which this U.S. affiliate has an ownership interest, that are NOT fully conso report. lidated in this 1013 1 If number is not zero, complete the Supplement B on page 12.
+The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates or an equity basis or, if less than 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) of accounting.
+The U.S. affiliate named on page 1 also must notify the unconsolidated U. obligation to file a BE-15 in their own names (see page 15 to determine the appropriate f affiliates to file). or the cost method S. affiliates of their